tilaskabengele/BiCrystal/README.md

  # License
  Copyright (c) 2020 Tilas Kabengele, Johnson Chemistry Group, Dalhousie University.

-BiCrystal is free program: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+BiCrystal is a free program: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 BiCrystal is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.